pabloasenjo3/Montecarlo/README.md

 ![](https://raw.githubusercontent.com/pabloasenjo3/Montecarlo/master/.edit/formula.png)

-Now the problem lies in our way to measure the whole square and the circle.
+Now the problem lies in measuring the area of the whole square and the circle.
 That's when random numbers (darts) come to play.
-It's possible to consider the number of random darts on a surface a measure of its area.
+It's useful to consider the number of random "darts" on a surface an approximation of its area.

 ![](https://raw.githubusercontent.com/pabloasenjo3/Montecarlo/master/.edit/1.png)
 ![](https://raw.githubusercontent.com/pabloasenjo3/Montecarlo/master/.edit/2.png)